Coldcard/firmware/docs/seed-xor.md

 part).
 For example, you might take a fresh Coldcard (no secret) and draw 23 words from a hat.
 After providing the 23rd word, the Coldcard will show 8 possible final words.
-You can pick randomly from that list, or simple use the first one, and then cancel the seed import process on the Coldcard.
+You can pick randomly from that list, or simply use the first one, and then cancel the seed import process on the Coldcard.
 Record that final word along with the others on a SEEDPLATE.